PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 16:21:46
+Last updated: 2024-04-02 16:22:50
-Random Quote: There is no friendship, no love, like that of the parent for the child. - Henry Ward Beecher
+Random Quote: We are masters of the unsaid words, but slaves of those we let slip out. - Winston Churchill